Groove-billed Ani

 As renowned naturalist Alexander Skutch once remarked: “Although the anis have much to recommend them to the attention of the naturalist, it is not by their beauty that they attract him.”

 With its rumpled appearance and ungainly movements, the Groove-billed Ani might not be the most beautiful bird, but it is no doubt a fascinating species.
-Both sexes of Groove-billed Ani look alike, and their plumages stay the same year-round.
-Juveniles are similar to adults, but with dull black and brown plumage and a smaller bill without grooves.
-Adults sport a highly arched, grooved beak, which inspired the species name sulcirostris, a combination of the Latin words for “groove” and “beak.”
+Its highly-arched, grooved beak inspired its species name sulcirostris, a combination of the Latin words for “groove” and “beak.”
 Its genus name, Crotophaga, comes from Greek and Latin words for tick and eating, reflecting its insect-heavy diet, which is a bit misleading.

 Groove-billed Anis are thought to eat a tick-heavy diet, primarily plucked from cattle, but it’s more likely they are frequently spotted around cattle for the same reason Cattle Egrets are: Cattle stir up the grasshoppers and other insects these birds love to eat.
 Still, their perceived penchant for ticks and other insects inspired another folk name, garrapater (literally “tick-eater”) in parts of Central America.